Puberphonia: Other evaluations

 Clinicians can also request a self-assessment, in which the patient describes their symptoms and their effects on activities of daily living.
 The clinician may direct this self-assessment to include the identification of personality traits that may maintain the disorder, the social and emotional consequences of the symptoms experienced, and whether the patient has any access to their modal voice register.

 A complete assessment for puberphonia or any other voice disorder may require a referral to another healthcare professional, such as a psychologist or a surgeon, to determine candidacy for various treatment options.

 Treatment

 Direct voice therapy

-This condition is most often treated using voice therapy (vocal exercises) by speech-language pathologists (SLPs) or Speech Pathologist who have experience in treating voice disorders.
+This condition is most often treated using voice therapy (vocal exercises) by speech-language pathologists (SLPs) or Speech Pathologists who have experience in treating voice disorders.
 The duration of treatment is commonly one to two weeks.